xettrialeen/Enhanced-YouTube-Audio-Visualizer---/README.md

 # Enhanced YouTube Audio Visualizer 🎶✨

 The Enhanced YouTube Audio Visualizer is a powerful user script that revolutionizes your audio-visual experience on YouTube.
 It offers an advanced sound visualizer, EQ presets, Dolby surround effect, and a sleek, minimalist dark UI.
 Elevate your YouTube watching experience with captivating visuals and immersive audio.

+## Features 🌟

+- 🌈 Mesmerizing audio visualizer with multiple visualization styles
+- 🎚️ Equalizer (EQ) presets optimized for various music genres
+- 🎧 Immersive Dolby surround sound effect
+- 🌙 Stylish and minimalist dark UI design
+- 🎨 Customizable visualizer options to suit your preferences
+- 🎥 Seamless integration with YouTube's dynamic navigation
+- 📱 Responsive layout for a great experience on any device
+- 🎬 Smooth animations and transitions for a polished look
+- 👨‍💻 Developer section featuring author information and social links

+## Installation 🚀

+To install the Enhanced YouTube Audio Visualizer, follow these simple steps:

+1. Install a user script manager extension such as Tampermonkey or Greasemonkey in your browser.
+2. Click on the following link to install the user script: [Download Enhanced YouTube Audio Visualizer](https://github.com/yourusername/enhanced-youtube-audio-visualizer/raw/main/enhanced-youtube-audio-visualizer.user.js)
+3. The user script manager will prompt you to install the script.
+Click "Install" to proceed.
+4. Once installed, the audio visualizer will automatically be added to YouTube video pages.

+## Usage 🎥

+Using the Enhanced YouTube Audio Visualizer is a breeze:

+- Click the "🎶" button at the bottom-right corner to show or hide the visualizer UI.
+- Adjust the EQ sliders to fine-tune the audio frequencies to your liking.
+- Apply EQ presets for different music genres with a single click.
+- Toggle the Dolby surround sound effect for an immersive audio experience.
+- Explore various visualizer types from the dropdown menu to find your favorite style.

+## Support the Project 💖

+The Enhanced YouTube Audio Visualizer is a free and closed-source project developed by [Xettri Aleen](https://github.com/xettrialeen).
+If you enjoy using this user script and would like to support its development, consider making a donation:

+- 💳 eSewa: 9807038534

+- 📱 PhonePay: Scan Qr code available in plugin

+Your contributions help keep the project alive and enable the development of new features and improvements.

+## Feedback and Support 📣

+If you encounter any issues, have suggestions, or want to provide feedback, please don't hesitate to reach out:

+- 🐛 Report bugs or suggest improvements on the [GitHub Issues](https://github.com/yourusername/enhanced-youtube-audio-visualizer/issues) page.
+- 💬 Join our [Discord community](https://discord.gg/your-discord-invite) to connect with other users and get support.
+- 📧 Email us at xettrisomeman@gmail.com for any inquiries or collaborations.

+We value your input and strive to make the Enhanced YouTube Audio Visualizer the best it can be.

+## License 📜

+The Enhanced YouTube Audio Visualizer is released under a proprietary license.
+While the source code is closed, you are free to use the user script for personal, non-commercial purposes.
+Redistribution or modification of the script is not permitted without explicit permission from the author.

+---

+🎉 Thank you for choosing the Enhanced YouTube Audio Visualizer!
+We hope it brings joy and excitement to your YouTube experience.
+Happy visualizing! 🎶✨